MicrosoftDocs/biztalk-docs/biztalk/core/exchange-patterns-for-receive-adapters.md

  The BaseAdapter project has a utility class, **StandardRequestResponseHandler**, that encapsulates the request-response semantics explained in this topic.

 ## Request-Response Message Time-Outs
- When an adapter submits a request-request message, it needs to specify the time-out of the request message on the [IBTTransportBatch.SubmitRequestMessage Method (COM)](../core/ibttransportbatch-submitrequestmessage-method-com.md) API.
+ When an adapter submits a request-request message, it needs to specify the time-out of the request message on the **IBTTransportBatch.SubmitRequestMessage Method (COM)** API [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
 A response message will be delivered to the adapter only within this time-out period.
 After the time-out expires, a negative acknowledgment (NACK) will be delivered to the adapter instead of the response message.
 If the adapter does not specify a time-out value, the engine uses the default value of 20 minutes.

  The default time-out for request-response messages may be controlled by using the following registry key for in-process receive adapters: